raschkatie/meet/README.md

 _When the user fills out the 'Number of Events' field, they should not view more than the specified number_

-- Given the "Number of Events" field has a value input given by the user;
+- Given the user has opened the app;
-- When the user views the events list;
+- When the user types a new value in the field;
 - Then they should not see a number of events in the list that exceeds the provided value.

 ### Feature 4: Use the App when Offline